cadia-lvl/POS/README.md

 ## Acknowledgments
 - Reykjavík University

 This project was funded (partly) by the Language Technology Programme for Icelandic 2019-2023.
-The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Education, Science and Culture."
+The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Education, Science and Culture.

 # Contributing
 For more involved installation instructions and how to train different models.